PhilKubz/Challenge_09_README_Generator/README.md

 * The repo must include a `package.json` with the required dependencies.
 By using the `npm init` command you will establish this for usage.

-* Of the information used in this process, the Usaer Story and Acceptance Criteria were used as given from the prompt to display clarity of the program
+* Of the information used in this process, the Usaer Story and Acceptance Criteria were used as given from the prompt to display clarity of the program.

 * The sample README.md created form this program is located inside the 'Develop' folder.
 This is the exact README.md file created in this video demonstration.